laumiulun/EXAFS-Neo-Public/README.md

 EXAFS Neo is under active development, to update the code after pulling from the repository:

         git pull --rebase
-        python setup.py install
+        pip install .

 ## GUI
-We also have provided a GUI for use in additions to our program, with additional helper script to facilitate post analysis.
+We also have provided a GUI for use in additions to our program, with additional helper script to facilitate post-analysis.
 To use the GUI:

         cd gui
         python XAFS_GUI.py

+The GUI contains helper function which

 ## Potential Errors
 If you get an error message involving psutl, make sure you are in the right conda environment and reinstall psutl and xraylarch: